What Is The Average Salary Of Football Commentators? (Detailed Explanation!)

 Where do commentators get their stats?

-What does football commentators need to prepare for a game?
-They have to go through a number of stats beforehand namely player matchups, previous results between the two teams, formations that each team will take in a given game, event frequency and individual specialized techniques required.
+What do football commentators need to prepare for a game?
+They have to go through a number of stats beforehand namely player matchups, previous results between the two teams, formations that each team will take in a given game, event frequency, and individual specialized techniques required.

-A digital text board (or tablets/smartphone) is used by commentators to get live scores/statistics for both teams playing at the game.
+A digital text board (or tablets/smartphones) is used by commentators to get live scores/statistics for both teams playing at the game.
 Three people usually handle this.
-One keeps track of the information on the home team, one keeps track and double checks information on the away team and a third colleague cross-checks both sets of data to ensure it’s correct.
-The data comes from around 2,000 pieces of information that runs across six electronic signs – or scoreboards.
+One keeps track of the information on the home team, one keeps track and double-checks information on the away team and a third colleague cross-checks both sets of data to ensure it’s correct.
+The data comes from around 2,000 pieces of information that run across six electronic signs – or scoreboards.
 These scoreboards show up in different forms like LCD or LED screens but all display live coverage as well as statistics and other facts during a match

 Conclusion